numpy/numpy/doc/source/reference/c-api/array.rst

                  npy_intp num, NpyAuxData *auxdata)

     A function to sort a buffer of data.
-The *data* is a pointer to the beginning of the buffer containing *num* elements.
+The *data* is a pointer to the beginning of the contiguous buffer containing *num* elements.
 A function of this type is returned by the `get_sort_function` function in the DType slots, where *context* is passed in containing the descriptor for the array.
 Returns 0 on success, -1 on failure.